Types of primary school

 Read the admission criteria.
 This will give you an indication of how successful your child might be in gaining a place at your preferred school.
 Parents are often disappointed because they select popular schools too far from their home address, or don't fulfil the faith requirements.

-- ).
+Read the September 2020 primary admission statistics (145kb pdf).
 This will give you the number of places available (the published admission number), and the number of preferences received and offered.

 - Go to open days during the Autumn term.
 Try to speak to the school staff, as well as the headteacher.
 If you're unable to attend an open day or evening you can contact the school directly and see if it's possible to arrange an appointment to visit the school on another date.
 Attendance at open evenings or visits doesn't give your child priority for a place at the school.
 Please note, the headteacher or staff cannot offer you a place at a school or give you an indication of your chance of getting a place.
 You cannot claim a prior relationship as an expectation of admission because your child may have attended an open day.